space-wizards/docs/src/en/space-station-14/departments/cargo-salvage/proposals/salvage-proposal.md

 Planets are primarily focused on caches of rare loot rather than being bountiful.
 Respawning mobs will pose an ever-present threat that players will have to deal with.
+Additionally, harsh weather makes vast surfaces of the planets completely unlivable at times, putting potential sight-seers at risk of death.

-They will serve as a dangerous final challenge for only the best loot, rather than just an obligatory step in the journey.
+These areas will serve as a dangerous final challenge for only the best loot, rather than just an obligatory step in the journey.

 The three planned planets are:
 - "Icemoon": A harsh cold tundra inhabited only by machinery and wild animals